awsdocs/amazon-mwaa-user-guide/doc_source/working-dags-dependencies.md

 # Installing Python dependencies<a name="working-dags-dependencies"></a>

-An extra package is a Python subpackage that is not included in the Apache Airflow base install on your Amazon Managed Workflows for Apache Airflow \(MWAA\) environment\.
+An "extra" is a Python subpackage that is not included in the Apache Airflow base install \([https://pypi.org/project/apache-airflow/1.10.12/](https://pypi.org/project/apache-airflow/1.10.12/)\) on your Amazon Managed Workflows for Apache Airflow \(MWAA\) environment\.
 It is referred to throughout this page as a Python dependency\.
-This page describes the steps to install Apache Airflow [Extra packages](https://airflow.apache.org/docs/stable/installation.html#extra-packages) on your Amazon MWAA environment using a `requirements.txt` file\.
+This page describes the steps to install Apache Airflow Python dependencies on your Amazon MWAA environment using a `requirements.txt` file\.

 **Topics**
 + [Prerequisites](#working-dags-dependencies-prereqs)